-Effective May 1, 2013, NMI has included in the annual compensation of each named executive officer a fixed cash amount to be used at the discretion of the executive officer, which was \$38,400 for Messrs.
-Shuster and Sherwood and \$30,000 for Ms. Merkle in 2014.
-The additional compensation is intended to allow the named executive officers to avail themselves of a range of market competitive perquisites such as auto leasing, financial planning, tax preparation, estate planning, health assessments and club memberships.
+The Company includes in the annual compensation of each named executive officer a standardized, fixed cash amount to be used at the discretion of the executive officer, in lieu of individualized perquisite programs.
+In 2015, the additional compensation under this program was \$38,400 for Mr. Shuster and \$30,000 for Messrs.
+Farrell and Leatherberry and Ms. Merkle.